A win-win scenario

 Persistent Systems (www.persistent.com) is an IT services company that launched in 1990 as an outsourced product development company.
 It has helped large software product companies such as IBM, Microsoft and Samsung, as well as small independent software vendors, to accelerate product development in a cost-efficient manner.
 An early adopter of digital technology, its projects span the key areas of today: cloud, analytics and mobility.

-Persistent went through a difficult period from 2012 that ultimately saw the company’s founder step down as MD & CEO in 2019.
-Gaurav says that his successor has reformed the organisation, revamped the sales department and focused on digital services along with large annuity deals.
+Persistent went through a difficult period from 2012 that ultimately saw the company’s founder step down as managing director & CEO in 2019.
+Gaurav says that his successor, has reformed the organisation, revamped the sales department and focused on digital services along with large annuity deals.

-These changes have filtered into strong growth in deal wins and it remains the only company to post sequential growth in both Q1 and Q2 of FY21 (in spite of Covid-related disruptions).
+These changes have filtered into strong growth in deal wins and it remains the only company to post sequential growth in both the first and second quarters of the financial year ending 31 March 2021 (in spite of COVID-related disruptions).
 Profitability has therefore improved, but Gaurav believes this has room to expand via an improving revenue mix, operating leverage and cost efficiency measures.
 The pandemic has sparked an acceleration in digital spending by companies and Gaurav thinks that Persistent is well placed to capture this.
-It trades at 16x FY22 earnings for earnings growth of 27% CAGR (FY20-FY23).
+It trades at a forward price earnings ratio, based on estimated earnings for the financial year ending 31 March 2022, of 16x with an estimated compound annual growth rate for earnings of 27% for the financial years 31 March 2020 to 31 March 2023.

 Multi Commodity Exchange (3.5%) – a highly defensible position in a long-term structural growth area